Bespokeethos/bespoke-ethos/docs/system-guardrails.md

 2. Run `pnpm run dev` to spot regressions in the hero slideshow and navigation.
 3. Push to `main`; GitHub Actions will lint, type-check, and execute the build.
 4. Only trigger a manual Vercel redeploy once CI succeeds.
+5. Treat the Vogue product cards as design-locked elements—do **not** alter their layout, copy, or assets without explicit approval documented in sprint notes.

 ## Repository Layout